igorua/commercetools-demo-site/README.md

 ### Customize the look

-Typical Tasks for a demo: Change the Color Scheme, Mood Images and Logos, but don't touch the layout (yet).
+Typical tasks for a demo: Change the color scheme, mood images and logos, but don't touch the layout (yet).

 The recommended way (least amout of learning curve and software setup complexity) is to try to do all changes in CSS and Javascript.
 For this reason, SUNRISE already contains two empty files especially for demo tasks:
  * `./public/stylesheet/sunrise.css` (loaded in the HTML head)
  * `./public/javascripts/sunrise.js` (loaded at at the end of the page load process)

+#### Advanced customizations

 The SUNRISE Java project contains good documentation on how to customize the project a bit or a lot or completely like in a production project.
  * https://github.com/sphereio/commercetools-sunrise-java/blob/master/ONBOARDING.md